My One and Only One

-My One And Only One is the fifth album released by smooth jazz artist Jessy J. It released on May 26, 2015.
+My One And Only One is the fifth album released by smooth jazz artist Jessy J. It released in 2015.
 The album features special guest, Grammy winning keyboardist Gregg Karukas and Paul Brown.
 Highlights include Jessy's sensitive re-imaginings of the Cure's "Lovesong", Toni Braxton's "You're Makin' Me High", and the R&B classic "Strawberry Letter 23".